MaSieS4Fun/MaSi-OS/README.md

 Flash cutom ABL for ARMBIAN.
 [LINK](https://github.com/strongtz/linux-next/releases/tag/odin2-abl)

+You can follow the guide on [YouTube](https://www.youtube.com/watch?v=txjB7dYeyIk), which includes some additional configurations.

 ## Warning 1

 Before proceeding, make a backup of your device's ABL and keep a copy stored safely on your PC.